RACE RULES, MANDATORY KIT & PENALTIES

 If you are visiting from overseas, please check your medical insurance policies regarding coverage outside your home country and validity regarding taking part in ultramarathons.
 If you have any doubts, please take out additional medical insurance that includes air medical evacuation to your home country.

-Kit Check states that everyone should start with 1 liter of water.
+Kit Check states that everyone should start with 1 litre of water.
 We put this in for runners´ safety but people are starting with it, then ditching it and taking water from support cars.

 Due to this, from this year you will not be able to take water from a support car after the first aid station and support cars may only give aid at Nanny Cay or Pockwood Pond.
 Support cars must park off the main road in Mulligan´s or DMV car parks.